lukebertram/intro-portfolio/README.md

 ## Known Bugs

 I cannot figure out how to get the topmost text (Name and subtitle over the header image) to vertically align to the bottom of the container instead of the top.
-At this point, I'm not even sure if I want it down there anymore, but I'd sure like to see how it looks before I make the final call.

 ## Support and contact details

-If you require support for the use of this webpage or would like to contact me, you may do so via lukebertram@gmail.com
+If you require support for the use of this website or would like to contact me about it, you may do so via my email address: lukebertram@gmail.com

 ## Technologies Used